davidmnelson/scripts/README.md

 # Usage

-Download and run the script on your server ("sudo sh name-of-script.sh") and follow the prompts on screen.
-Some scripts require values to be passed when invoked.
+Download and run the scripts, following the prompts on screen.
+Some may require values to be passed when invoked.
 For example SafariHomepageProfileCreator.sh needs the URL of a website.

 # Requirements